1upon0/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

 ###I want to run my own VPN but don't have a server for that
-You can get a little VPS in US/EU for just $15/year at [RamNode](https://clientarea.ramnode.com/aff.php?aff=2126&pid=140).
+You can get a 128MB RAM VPS (Enough to run openvpn and a blog) in US/EU for as little as $15/year from [RamNode](https://clientarea.ramnode.com/aff.php?aff=2126&pid=140).